Skip navigationEnd of navigation

 Our Team

-The DMACC provides multi-disciplinary expertise in information technology, clinical research informatics, clinical trials auditing, clinical trials methodology and biostatistics, and operations management to support CP-CTNet activities.
+The DMASC provides multi-disciplinary expertise in information technology, clinical research informatics, clinical trials auditing, clinical trials methodology and biostatistics, and operations management to support CP-CTNet activities.

 image/svg+xml